 “Cities that embark on the journey to become ‘smart cities’ should start by harvesting ‘low-hanging fruit’.
 By adapting or replicating the best practices of leading smart cities and communities, quick wins can be generated with minimal resources, providing more time, money, and personnel for follow-up projects”, recommends Thomas Müller, Co-Founder at bee smart city.

-Explore more than 460 solutions that have been implemented successfully in over 400 cities around the world.
-Subscribe to THE SMART CITY SOLUTIONS DATABASE.
+Explore hundreds of smart solutions that have been implemented successfully in over 900 cities around the world.
+Join the SMART CITY SOLUTIONS DATABASE at bee smart city.

 http://europa.eu/rapid/press-release_IP-14-239_en.htm, accessed Jan 3, 2018.